 Phase 2

-Phase 2 involves the upgrade of approximately 13km of the existing rail line track and track formation within the Narrabri to North Star corridor running from Moree north to beyond the Camurra Bypass, including the Mehi-Gwydir river crossings, and construction of 1.6km of new track and formation to bypass the Camurra hairpin.
+Phase 2 is a 15km long project involving the upgrade of approximately 13 km of the existing rail line track and track formation within the Narrabri to North Star corridor running from Moree north to beyond the Camurra Bypass.
+It includes the Mehi-Gwydir river crossings, and construction of 1.6 km of new track and formation to bypass the Camurra hairpin.

 The Commonwealth Department of Environment and Energy has determined the Narrabri to North Star project to be a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.
-Once determined by the department, the project will be assessed by the Federal government under an accredited assessment process.
+The project will be assessed by the federal government under an accredited assessment process.

 To download a map which provides an overview of each section of the project between Melbourne and Brisbane, go to Inland Rail.